The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE: Introduction

 \section{Introduction}

 Herbig Ae/Be and T Tauri stars are often accompanied by planet-forming discs composed of gas and dust within the first \qty{10}{\mega\year} of their existence.
-These discs are highly complex environments, with properties such as their mass and chemical composition, influenced not only by the host star but also by various concurrent processes.
-Among these are: turbulence, winds, the growth and migration of dust grains, and stellar accretion \citep{andrewsDiskSubstructuresHigh2018, andrewsObservationsProtoplanetaryDisk2020, benistyOpticalNearinfraredView2023, birnstielDustGrowthEvolution2024}.
-Observations at millimetre wavelengths and scattered-light images at optical and near-\ac{ir} wavelengths have mapped the outer regions of these discs \citep{pohlCircumstellarDiskHD2017, garufiEvolutionProtoplanetaryDisks2017, garufiEvolutionProtoplanetaryDisks2018}, revealing diverse structures like zones, radial gaps, spiral arms, dust clumps, and other azimuthal asymmetries \citep{almapartnership2014ALMALong2015, rubinsteinCavityLargeGrains2018}.
-These regions also serve as a rich reservoir of gas and dust essential for planetary system formation, as supported by numerous studies examining various disc systems \citep[e.g.][]{boccalettiPossibleEvidenceOngoing2020}.
-Recent research has also provided more approaches on how to identify planets embedded within these discs \citep{fedeleALMAUnveilsRings2017, teagueKinematicalDetectionTwo2018, pinteKinematicDetectionPlanet2019}, and in the case of PDS~70, at least two planets have been detected \citep{mullerOrbitalAtmosphericCharacterization2018, kepplerDiscoveryPlanetarymassCompanion2018, haffertTwoAccretingProtoplanets2019}.
+These discs are highly complex environments, with properties such as their mass and chemical composition influenced not only by the host star but also by various concurrent processes, including turbulence, winds, the dust grain growth and migration, and stellar accretion \citep{Andrews2018,Andrews2020,Benisty2023,Birnstiel2024}.
+Observations at millimetre wavelengths and scattered-light images at optical and near-\ac{ir} wavelengths have mapped the outer regions of these discs \citep{Pohl2017,Garufi2017,Garufi2018}, revealing diverse structures such as rings, radial gaps, spiral arms, dust clumps, and other azimuthal asymmetries \citep{ALMAPartnership2015,Rubinstein2018}.
+These regions also serve as a rich reservoir of gas and dust essential for planetary system formation, as supported by numerous studies examining various disc systems \citep[e.g.][]{Boccaletti2020}.
+Recent research has also provided additional approaches to identify planets embedded within these discs \citep{Fedele2017,Teague2018,Pinte2019}, and in the case of PDS~70, at least two planets have been detected \citep{Mueller2018,Keppler2018,Haffert2019}.